Gremagol/EneCMDList/Commands List.md

 `.linux` | Prints a customizable Linux interjection  | `.linux Spyware Windows` `.leet` | Converts a text to leetspeak with 6 (1-6) severity levels  | `.leet 3 Hello` `.acrophobia` `.acro` | Starts an Acrophobia game.
 Second argument is optional round length in seconds. (default is 60)  | `.acro` or `.acro 30`
 `.cleverbot` | Toggles cleverbot session.
 When enabled, the bot will reply to messages starting with bot mention in the server.
-Custom reactions starting with %mention% won't work if cleverbot is enabled. **Gremagol Only cuz Ene is mine :P** | `.cleverbot`
+Custom reactions starting with %mention% won't work if cleverbot is enabled. **Gremagol Only** | `.cleverbot`
 `.connect4` `.con4` | Creates or joins an existing connect4 game.
 2 players are required for the game.
 Objective of the game is to get 4 of your pieces next to each other in a vertical, horizontal or diagonal line.  | `.connect4`
 `.hangmanlist` | Shows a list of hangman term types.  | `.hangmanlist` `.hangman` | Starts a game of hangman in the channel.
 Use `.hangmanlist` to see a list of available term types.
 Defaults to 'all'.  | `.hangman` or `.hangman movies`